ece398-buvip/vip-weather-docs/docs/posts/battery-box.md

 ## Measuring Internal Battery Box Temperature

 In order for the weather station to be deployed outdoors in an environment where a USB port may not be available, we are designing a battery box that we will use to power the station.
-It sports a 10Ah Lithium Ion battery with a on/off switch, cable gland, and all of that packed in an amazon waterproof case.
+It sports a 10Ah Lithium Ion battery with a on/off switch, cable gland, and all of that packed in an Amazon waterproof case.

 It looks a little like this: